 The unique design of Frowned Wiper Blades enables a precise degree of shape adjustment, meaning they can suit vehicles with even the most extreme windscreen curvature.

 With an efficient and strong design, our conventional wiper blades lead the market with their high level of durability and performance.

-Catalogues and Leaflets
+Catalogues and marketing materials